dotnize/church-next/README.txt

     Type the command:   npm install

-2. To start the app:
+2. To start the app in dev mode:
-    Type the command:   npm start
+    Type the command:   npm run dev

 3. Modify the ".env" file accordingly to your MySQL connection details